yiming187/ProtonbaseDemo/demo_output.md

 3. Moving data between systems (causing delays)
 4. Maintaining multiple technologies and skill sets

-ProtonBase (Tacnode) provides a unified data platform for gaming companies:
+ProtonBase provides a unified data platform for gaming companies:
 1. Single Point Of Truth: Consolidate all data types in one consistent, real-time home
 2. Instant Lakehouse: Real-time performance at scale with sub-second analytics
 3. Online Retrieval: Real-time vector and semantic search with zero-latency updates